 In Chapter 19 of How to make partner and still have a life, we examine how to motivate your team, as well as leading it to success.

 Pick an influential mentor

 I can not emphasise this one more highly.
 Having someone in the partnership who is rooting for you at the partnership table and watching your back is essential for you and your career.
 Especially if you want to accelerate your career or make partner as quickly as possible.(Here’s essential help to finding the right mentor for you) Read: 5 clever ways to get your mentor and sponsoring partner to help you to make partner

 Get feedback little and often – and then ACT on it

 Far too many people have throttled their career progression by not getting regular feedback from all their key stakeholders.
 Having poor self-awareness will hold your career back.
-Having been around the professions for 10 years now, everyone knows that each person has different strengths, weakness and particular eccentricities.
+Having been around the professions for 10 years now, everyone knows that each person has different strengths, weaknesses and particular eccentricities.
 In fact, people are fairly forgiving of most eccentricities, as long as it doesn’t impact client service.
-What people don’t forgive is when you receive feedback about your performance and you don’t act on this feedback.
+What people don’t forgive is when you receive feedback about your performance and don’t act on this feedback.

 Let the partners know when you get positive feedback